khei4/khei4.github.io/_posts/2025-04-27-introduction-to-the-khei4-blog.markdown

 ## Image and movie sample

-The following picture is Shibazakura at Hitsujiyama Park, Hitsuji means the sheep in Japanese, and its park has real sheeps.
+The following picture is Shibazakura at [Hitsujiyama][hitsujiyama] Park, Hitsuji means the sheep in Japanese, and its park has real sheeps.

 ![Image](/assets/mow.jpg)